sulikdan/docs-archive-frontend/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.1.0 and later upgraded to version 10.1.3 with all others libraries.

+## About
+DocsArchiveFe is as the name suggest a basic frontend part(user interface) for a project called DocsArchive.
+To see further information, I suggest you to look at the [backend part](https://github.com/EnjoyB/docs-archive-backend), where it is described in the better details.

 ## Development server